 Tarako is a salt-cured sac membrane of Alaskan/walleye pollock.
-The Japanese eat this delicacy raw or cooked with rice or in pasta sauce.
+The Japanese eat this delicacy raw, with rice, or in pasta sauce.

-Tarako (鱈子・たらこ) is whole fish egg (roe) sacs of Alaskan/walleye pollack (a member of the cod family) cured with salt.
+Tarako (鱈子・たらこ) is a whole fish egg (roe) sack of Alaskan/walleye pollack (a member of the cod family) cured with salt.
 It’s a Japanese dish that’s a specialty from Fukuoka prefecture.

 What Is Tarako

-Tarako is a seafood product consisting of salted pollack roe.
+Tarako is a seafood product consisting of salted cod roe.
 The Japanese word “tarako” consists of tara (鱈) cod and ko (子) child/ren, hence its translation “children of cod.”
-Beige-pink in color, it’s a popular accompaniment to rice, tossed with spaghetti noodles for tarako pasta, or stuffed in onigiri.
+Beige-pink in color, it’s a popular accompaniment to rice, tossed in a dashi-cream sauce for tarako pasta, or stuffed in onigiri.
 You can find it sold in the sac, chopped pieces, or jars with the soft membrane removed.

 It’s made by salt-curing fresh roe for half a day, washing off the salt, pat drying excess moisture, then letting it mature for a few days.